-- 7.1 It is a function of the Responsible Person to ensure that those who are appointed to carry out any form of control measure, whether or not internal employees or external organisations, are suitably trained and able to perform the functions within respective areas of responsibility. - 7.2 LTC has appointed Northumbrian Water Ltd. However, in the event that internal employees are Nominated Persons, at least two people shall be trained so that if one trained employee falls ill or leaves LTC, there is another trained Nominated Person to ensure that the line of communication is unbroken.
-It is for the Responsible Person to ensure suitable training is arranged, in conjunction with the appropriate managers and contractors.
-Training should ensure employees are trained to an adequate standard of basic awareness relating to water quality and Legionnaires disease to enable them to undertake their specific functions. - 7.3 The Responsible Person must ensure that reasonable enquiries are made to ensure that external organisation's employees are competent and suitably trained and have the necessary equipment to carry out their duties within the written scheme in a safe and adequate manner.
+- 7.1 It is a function of the 'Responsible Person' to ensure that those who are appointed to carry out any form of control measure, whether or not internal employees or external organisations, are suitably trained and able to perform the functions within respective areas of responsibility. - 7.2 So far as internal employees are concerned, at least two people within each premise shall be trained so that if one trained employee falls ill or leaves, there is another nominated, trained person to ensure that the line of communication is unbroken.
+It is for the 'Responsible Person' to ensure suitable training, in conjunction with the appropriate managers and contractors, is arranged.
+Training should ensure employees are trained to an adequate standard of basic awareness relating to water quality and Legionnaires disease to enable them to undertake their specific functions. - 7.3 The 'Responsible Person' must ensure that reasonable enquiries are made to ensure that external organisation's employees are competent and suitably trained and have the necessary equipment to carry out their duties within the written scheme in a safe and adequate manner.